stratisMarkou/random-walks/content/analysis-i/ch07-riemann/content.md

 ## Riemann integrability

 We will consider two examples, one of a function which is Riemann integrable, and another of a function which is not Riemann integrable.
-First, we will define the mesh of a dissection, which we will use in these examples and also later.
+For these examples it's useful to define the mesh of a dissection.
+We will also use the mesh of dissections later.

 <div class="definition">